whitefusionhq/ellisflutes_site/_jekyll/headjoints.md

 Players who wish to audition new head joints face the challenge of finding something that will fit their flute properly.
 To solve that difficulty Geoffrey developed a tenon-sizing system that allows any player to try a head joint regardless of the make or model of their flute, since the tenon is not permanently fitted until the head joint is purchased.

-### Environmental Impact

-Choice of materials is an important factor in making a great head joint.
-As of January of 2017 the vast majority of woods that are traditionally favored for head joints have been added to the CITIES list of endangered or threatened plant species.
-In the interest of environmental responsibility they made a conscious decision to move away from these tropical woods and focus on eco-friendly alternatives, including stabilized domestic woods and Ebonite—a 100% natural, food-grade hard rubber that is both beautiful and has excellent acoustic properties, as well as over 150 years of history as a much sought after flute making material.
-These choices ensures a head joint that is impervious to shrinkage and potential cracking throughout it’s life.

-Safe, natural and ecologically responsible head joints that sound amazing and look beautiful, providing all the character of a wooden head joint without impacting our tropical forests.